YAYASAN TAMBUHAK SINTA - INDONESIA

 YTS activities also include an education programme and a community project to prevent the release of toxic mercury used in gold mining into the environment.
 (See the video below to better understand YTS’s relationship with Kalimantan Gold mining company.)

-Susila Dharma Britain helped fund YTS’s project to bring new economic opportunities to approximately two hundred poor households in Bukit Batu district and an estimated one thousand people will benefit directly from this project.
+Susila Dharma Britain helped fund YTS’s project to bring new economic opportunities to approximately two hundred poor households in Bukit Batu district and an estimated one thousand people have benefited directly from this project.
 We support a fish farming project which provides training to provide fish food locally and sustain fish ponds in the villages.
+Recently this project has expanded to support training in healthy vegetable cultivation, aiming to improve the resilience of farming communities who face strong competitive pressures in maintaining stable incomes.
+Training and support covers a range of themes including farming techniques but also training in marketing and the brokering of partnerships with government agenices and third parties.